Dosant/react-brief-intro/README.md

 Try to keep as many of your components as possible stateless.
 By doing this you'll isolate the state to its most logical place and minimize redundancy, making it easier to reason about your application.

-So we have:
+We have:

 	* The original list of users
 	* Current Selected User
 	* The value in SearchBar
 	* Current Sort Option (name / age / none)
 	* mutated list of users

-So we should ask 3Q’s on every data item:
+We should ask 3Q’s on every data item:

 1. Is it passed in from a parent via props?
 If so, it probably isn't state.
 2. Does it remain unchanged over time?
 If so, it probably isn't state.
 3. Can you compute it based on any other state or props in your component?
 If so, it isn't state.

 So finally the state is:

 	* Current Selected User
 	* The value in SearchBar
 	* Current Sort Option (name / age / none)